-In fact, these 4 ingredients are part of my Cholesterol Lowering Formula, CholesLo.
-It helps improve cholesterol levels, HDL/LDL ratios, Triglycerides, Homocysteine levels, and a couple other benefits.
+In fact, these 4 ingredients support healthy cholesterol levels, HDL/LDL ratios, Triglycerides, Homocysteine levels, and a couple of other benefits.

 I’ve addressed the 5 primary causes of high cholesterol, one of them being liver health.
 And these 4 ingredients are in the product at the correct dosages and ratios.

-If you or someone you know who wants to lower your cholesterol, naturally and without drugs – read this article to learn about the product and bonus savings.
+If you or someone you know wants healthy cholesterol, naturally and without drugs – read this article.

 However, if your cholesterol is in a healthy range and you simply want to help cleanse your liver, then I suggest you use at least 1 if not all of the 4 ingredients I just mentioned.
 IF you do use them all together, you can use a lower dosage of each, since there will be an additive and synergistic positive effect.